 Montessori inspired schools are now found outside of the major metropolitan areas in the country.
 From its pioneer role, MIS has contributed, and will continue to do so, to the development of the Montessori education in Vietnam.

 I invite all families who are interested in seeing an authentic Montessori school to visit us and spend some time in our school get to know our community.
 I am happy to sit down with you and answer any questions that you may have.
 I am excited to welcome your child upon their first visit.
 When they are younger than 18 months, we offer home visits to know your child better before their first day of school.
 In the meantime, I wish each and every one of you all the very best.

-The School follows guidance used by some international schools in the country and the region with regards to what happens when air quality in the city becomes particularly poor.
+The Montessori International School of Vietnam (MIS) follows guidance used by some international schools in the country and the region with regards to what happens when air quality in the city becomes particularly poor.
 All classrooms also have air-purifiers.
 Classrooms, on top of the normal daily clean, are ‘deep cleaned’ by a professional cleaning company.
-The School has routine fumigation to kill mosquitoes.
+The school has routine fumigation to kill mosquitoes.

 We respect the individual and the community, and appreciate and celebrate diversity among individuals and cultural backgrounds.
 We follow Montessori's behavioural model on Grace and Courtesy.